matloff/TidyverseSkeptic/README.md

 will find that they are dismissed out of hand by Tidy interviewers;
-authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
-In short, R will have to bend to RStudio's wishes.
+authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.  **In short, R will have to bend to RStudio's wishes**.
+6. For the above reasons, **RStudio is essentially operating as a monopolist**.
+It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition and stifled innovation.
+Though again this is well-intentioned and the severity of the dominance is not yet complete, the adverse impacts are very serious and worsening.

-*This is classical monopolistic behavior.*  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense.
+**This is classical monopolistic behavior.**  Of course, the market here, an open source project dominated by a commercial entity, is uncharted waters in the legal sense.
 But in the (non-price) economic sense, this is exactly what is occurring, whether a conscious goal of RStudio or